Michelle Rose CSF is a community-supported fishery based in Cowichan Bay, Vancouver Island B.C.

 The seafood Michelle Rose CSF members receive is frozen at sea at the time of capture, meeting the highest level of quality — the sushi standard.
 Prawns and shrimp are packaged in one pound lots immersed in salt water and frozen.
 The salmon is dressed and frozen and glazed in chilled sea water for the freshest taste.

-Do you want to eat tasty, locally and sustainably caught seafood and help support local fishermen involved in sustainable fisheries?
+Do you want to eat tasty, locally, and sustainably caught seafood and help support local fishers involved in sustainable fisheries?

 Become a member in the Michelle Rose Community Supported Fishery (CSF), buy a share of the year's catch before the season, and get: